AnnieQurat/pytorch-bert-crf-ner/README.md

 # dataset:
    the dataset is in the directory<br />
-   glove embeddings are used and manually uploaded to models folder
+   glove embeddings are used and manually uploaded to data folder

 # reference:<br />